 Concerns also arose in China as some wealth management products became unstuck, bonded holdings of commodities were found to be missing and residential property prices crumbled.
 By quarter's end all was forgiven following reassurance by the leadership and prospects of continuing reform.
 The jubilation that surrounded the emphatic win by the Bharatiya Janata Party (BJP) led by Narendra Modi set the Indian market on fire.

 The MSCI World Index in Australian dollars finished the quarter 3.1% higher and up 19.2% for the last 12 months.
-Noting the improving tendency of the more cyclical sectors, the Company achieved 2.1% (pre-tax) for the quarter and 17.3% for the year.
+Noting the improving tendency of the more cyclical sectors, the Fund achieved 17.3% for the year.